franz-deleon/OAuth2Provider/README.md

                     'name' => 'user_credentials',
                     // list of available options:
                     'options' => array(
-                        // *_storage are mapped automatically using the 'storages' config.
-Use only if using a unique storage 'user_credentials_storage' => 'OAuth2ProviderTests\Assets\Storage\UserCredentialsStorage',
+                        // *_storage are mapped automatically to the defined 'storages' config.
+Use only if using a unique storage.
+                        'user_credentials_storage' => 'OAuth2ProviderTests\Assets\Storage\UserCredentialsStorage',
                     ),
                 ),
             ),

-            // d.
+            // e.
 Response Types
-            //    The 'response_types' key is managed by Service\Factory\ServerFeature\ResponseTypeFactory
+            //    - The 'response_types' key is initialized by Service\Factory\ServerFeature\ResponseTypeFactory
-            //    and initialized objects are stored in container Container\ResponseTypeContainer.
+            //    - Initialized objects are stored in container Container\ResponseTypeContainer.
+            //    - The configuration objects can be found in OAuth2Provider\Options\ResponseType\*
             //
             //    The list below shows the available response types strategies and usages:
             //
             //    1. access_token
             //    2. authorization_code
+            //
             'response_types' => array(
                 // 1. access_token
                 array(
                     'name' => 'access_token',
                     // list of available options:
                     'options' => array(
-                        // *_storage are mapped automatically using the 'storages' config.
-Use only if using a unique storage 'token_storage'   => 'OAuth2ProviderTests\Assets\Storage\AccessTokenStorage',
+                        // *_storage are mapped automatically to the defined 'storages' config.
+Use only if using a unique storage.
+                        'token_storage'   => 'OAuth2ProviderTests\Assets\Storage\AccessTokenStorage',
                         'refresh_storage' => 'OAuth2ProviderTests\Assets\Storage\RefreshTokenStorage',
                         // list of available configs:
-                        'config' => array(
+                        'configs' => array(
                             'token_type'             => 'bearer',
                             'access_lifetime'        => 3600,
                             'refresh_token_lifetime' => 1209600,